jzl4/financial-etl-poc/dockerized-airflow-notes.md

 airflow-init-1 exited with code 0
 ```

+### Important: need a timeline of the "build" stage vs. "docker compose up" stage to explain what is happening at each step

-### Add a section for reseting all Airflow-related AWS RDS tables, in cases where:
+### Add a section for resetting all Airflow-related AWS RDS tables, in cases where:
 - When should we use this option?
 - (See the comments in the reset_airflow.sql for proper usage)

-### Important: need a timeline of the "build" stage vs. "docker compose up" stage to explain what is happening at each step

 ### Choosing either build or image, but not both
 ```